 - An 8-passenger high-speed gondola, servicing every level of terrain, including the easier-rated "Ruby Run" Trail

 - Seven individual mountain areas, each independently offering their own mountain adventure

 - Four lodges with recently renovated space- Base Lodge offers ticketing, seating & lockers, and four dining options; Northwoods Lodge conveniently centralizes rentals, ticketing, children's programs, Guest Services, and group sales; the mid-mountain Saddle Lodge features full-service and food court style dining; and Straight Brook Lodge at Gore's summit offers the most adventurous guests a brand-new place to warm up and socialize!

 - A snowmaking system linked to the endless water supply of the Hudson River

-- Five freestyle areas, offering unique experiences for the beginner, intermediate, and expert freestyler
+- Eight freestyle areas, offering unique experiences for the beginner, intermediate, and expert freestyler

 - "The Rumor," arguably the steepest trail in the East